-Economic Disparity in the Nation's Capital
+Economic Disparity in the Nation's Capitol

 The effervescence and beauty of Washington, D.C. is only part of its narrative.
 Further examination reveals the city's paradoxical nature.
 D.C. ranks as having one of the most highly educated populations in the United States yet alleviating the plight of economically fragile residents remains unresolved.
 The surging problem of homelessness is wrangled with time and time again, but solutions are insufficient.